It’s not too late.

 You might become trapped in this cycle.
 You most probably will try for a lesser position.
 Something out of your skill set.
 Something less meaningful.
-Something that you can adapt your feelings of inadequacy to, such that it becomes a self-fulfilling cycle.
+What really matters Something that you can adapt your feelings of inadequacy to, such that it becomes a self-fulfilling cycle.

 Most people’s identity is tied up in their jobs, their career, their position.